ianxxiao/reinforcement_learning_project/README.md

 We measure if the computer agent can achieve the following without deliberate human programming, but only with reward and penalty based on bike stocks:
 1) **High Success Ratio**: % of times it learns to limit bike stock equal or less than 50 by each day 23:00
 2) **Low Cost**: Total cost the agent used to balance bike stocks; the agent will receive a penalty of -0.1 * (number of bikes moved)
-3) **Short Learning Time**: the agent should be able to develop new rebalancing strategy quickly when external objectives change (e.g. bike stock limit, flucturating daily traffic flow, allowed actions)
+3) **Short Learning Time**: the agent should be able to develop new rebalancing strategy quickly when external objectives change (e.g. bike stock limit, fluctuating  daily traffic flow, allowed actions)

 ### What are the key thesis to investigate in near term?
 - Can Deep Learning (e.g. RNN) and time series forecasting techniques improve the performance KPIs (e.g. increase success ratio, lower cost, and shorten learning time)?